mattgriffindev/hi-lo/README.md

 **W3C CSS Validator**

 The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/ "W3C CSS Validator") was used to validate the site's CSS.
-T

 A copy of the report can be accessed [here]( "W3C CSS Validator report").

+The [JSHint Validator](https://jshint.com/ "JSHint Validator") was used to validate the site's JavaScript.

 **Lighthouse Testing**